 Village of Sandathal

-The Village of Sandathal is located on the side of the Great Chasm, a network of caves and small outcroppings built into the side of the chasm wall.
+The Village of Sandathal is located on a floating island high above the Great Chasm.
+There is a peaceful village with a network of caves that run in the rocks below.
 The village is well hidden using a variety of dwarven techniques to keep the location secret and out of the view of the empire.

 Regularly the inhabitants of Sandathal gather together a fairly large amount of minerals and smelted materials that they produce to pay as tribute to the Empire of Elisia.
 The tribute is placed in varying locations usually within a small distance of some small settlement.
 The inclusion of this tribute into their regular lives has afforded them some leniency, and has kept the empire from searching too fervently for them.

 The town is lead by a small group of dwarven lords, a council of 6 members who govern the laws of the town.
 Though most traditions are seeped in dwarven roots, the town is not largely dwarven.
 Over the ages many different races have mingled in creating a largely diverse population.

 The town has a population of roughly 10000 people, given the nature of their location and the need to maintain a smaller population, the town has had a long standing, very strict, two child policy.
 The rare occurrence of this law being broken resulted in the death’s of he child and the mother.
 No one has violated this mandate in hundreds of years.